ADZYYYY/splunk-threat-hunting-lab/hunts/H003-git-hook-global-persistence/README.md

 **Step 3 — Hook triggered**

-A Git commit was made in the victim's development project.
+A Git commit was made in the victim's development project at 2026-06-03 3:16.
 The pre-commit hook fired silently before the commit completed.
 Git read the global core.hooksPath setting and executed the local script at C:\ProgramData\.git-hooks\pre-commit, which had been written to disk during the initial IEX delivery.

 ![Hook Triggered](screenshots/gitcommitperformedbydev.png)